How Long Does Ketamine Stay in Your System?

 - Cognitive fog or difficulty focusing

 If ketamine use is affecting your life, relationships, or functioning, support is available.
-The Heights Treatment in Houston provides structured outpatient programs for adults experiencing substance use or co occurring mental health concerns.
+The Heights Treatment provides structured outpatient programs for adults in Houston, including therapy and psychiatric support.
+Dual diagnosis care is available when substance use overlaps with anxiety, depression, trauma symptoms, or other mental health concerns.